 The role of specialty pharmacies

-Given the complexity of specialty drugs and the critical role they play in your pharmacy benefit offering, it’s important that you understand them and the impact they have on the lives of your plan members and their families.
-While they can be costly, in many cases these drugs offer life changing benefits to members with rare, complicated diseases.
+Given the complexity of specialty drugs and the critical role they play in your pharmacy benefit offering, it’s important that you understand the impact they have on the lives of your plan members and their families.
+While they can be costly, in many cases these drugs offer life-changing benefits to members with rare, complicated diseases.

 Never hesitate to reach out to your pharmacy benefit manager (PBM) to have your questions answered.
 The more you know, the better off your plan members — and your business — will be.